What is special about Brown University’s Biostatistics Department?

 How many students do you have in your program?

 We have 15 students currently enrolled in the PhD program in Biostatistics.
-The masters program has 27 current students.

 Should I apply to the PhD or Master’s program?